Yile-Xu/DATA146/project_5_1.md

   1.01274274e+10  4.82896394e+09  9.41193511e+09  1.98545575e+11
   1.99838807e+11  2.84338320e+10  2.00758027e+10  2.00758027e+10]
 ```
-Comparing the results from linear regression models with and without standardization, we can see that standardization has no big impact on the both MSE and R^2, which means it does not improve the prediction.
-However, coefficients changed significantly as the absolute values of most coefficients increase by about 10^10 after standardization.
+Comparing the results from linear regression models with and without standardization, we can see that standardization has no big impact on both MSE and R^2, which means it does not improve the prediction.
+However, coefficients changes significantly as the absolute values of most coefficients increase by about 10^10 after standardization.

 ## 3
 For the Ridge regression, at the optimal alpha value of 175.263158, the R^2 training score is 0.7358493784953863 and the R^2 testing score is 0.7351236991279391.
-It seems that both scores are similar to those from a linear regression model and there is no big improvement.
+It seems that both scores are similar to those from the linear regression model and there is no big improvement.

 ## 4
 For the Lasso regression, after many convergence warnings, I finally got the results.
 At the optimal alpha value of 0.000263, the R^2 training score is 0.7358489661514309 and the R^2 testing score is 0.7351234674610403.
 It is also similar to results from both linear regression and ridge regression model.

 ## 5
-After choosing "wealthI" as the target, I ran the previous three regression model again.
+After choosing "wealthI" as the target, I ran the previous three regression models again.
 For linear regression performed without standardizing features: the training MSE is 1750165639.7899222 and the testing MSE 1754642088.3005753.
 The training R^2 is 0.8258372599154002 and testing R2 is 0.825019735491136.
 All the coefficients are listed below:
 ```python
 [ 2.30123282e+03  9.94929395e+02 -5.49723912e+01  6.55782229e+03
   2.90223788e+03  4.02921426e+03 -1.01608378e+04  1.13805316e+04